 Western Michigan Christian to a 299‑163 regular season record.
 In

 post‑season play, Walcott's teams notched an impressive 101‑22 mark en

-His success continued on the tennis courts, where his Warriors grabbed the 1958 Class C‑D tennis crown.
-Walcott retired from coaching following the 1978‑1979 season.
-He served as Mayor of Muskegon from 1982 through 1985.
+Walcott's success continued on the tennis courts, where his Warriors grabbed the 1958 Class C‑D tennis crown.
+He retired from coaching following the 1978‑1979 season.
+The old coach served as Mayor of Muskegon from 1982 through 1985.
 In 1992, he returned to coaching at Western Michigan Christian High School, handling the Warriors girls cage squad.